mea-lab/GaitValidation/README.md

 # Run correlation
+1. open analysis.ipynb file in the "Scripts" folder.
-1. output sensor results by using sensor files in the "sensor data" folder
+2. output sensor results by using sensor files in the "sensor data" folder and first code cell in the script(option)
-2. load sensor result excel and video analysis result excel
+3. load sensor result excel and video analysis result excel under the "feature output" folder
-3. run the code cell to get correlation and figures
+4. run the code under "Generate correlation" cell to get correlation and figures

 # Compare differences between patients and healthy control
+1. open analysis.ipynb file in the "Scripts" folder.
+2. target at the last code cell.
-modify this line to the right file in the "LLM analysis" folder
+3. modify this line to the right file in the "LLM analysis" folder

 ```python
 df = pd.read_excel(r"C:\Users\shuyu.liu\OneDrive - University of Florida\Documents\GitHub\GaitValidation\LLM analysis\large model", sheet_name="Sheet1")
 ```